gofirst2220/AwesomeBot/README.md

 Patch #1: Fixed uptime count error
-Patch #2: Fixed `secondsToString()` rounding, added GitHub link to update notification
+Patch #2: Fixed `secondsToString()` rounding, added GitHub link to update notification Patch #3: Changed some repo URLs to page URLs

 Feel free to open an issue to report a bug or suggest a new feature!